nicohuttmann/embl-bioinfo-pRoteomics/docs/01-R_basics.md

   toupper() %>%
   # Remove dublicated letters
   unique() %>%
-  # Make new vector with letter as name and decreasing numbers from 26 to 1 as content
+  # Make vector with letters as names and numbers from 26 to 1 as content
   # Do you see how the . marks the position of the argument coming from the previous line?
   setNames(26:1, .) %>%
   # Reorder the vector so that the solution is not immediately obvious to you guys